theaquamarine/windows-powershell-docs/docset/windows/netadapter/disable-netadaptersriov.md

 As a result, the I/O overhead in the software emulation layer is reduced and can achieve network performance that is nearly the same performance as in non-virtualized environments.

 This cmdlet prevents the adapter from using SR-IOV until enabled again.
-While SR-IOV is disabled, Windows Server® 2012 and later does not attempt to allocate a virtual function to a virtual machine .
+While SR-IOV is disabled, Windows Server??
+2012 and later does not attempt to allocate a virtual function to a virtual machine .
 If virtual functions from this network adapter are allocated to any virtual machine, then the virtual functions are revoked and each virtual machine interface reverted to the synthetic network path.

 ## EXAMPLES